-Competition for qualified personnel in the pharmaceutical industry is intense, and if we are not successful in attracting and retaining qualified personnel, we could experience delays in completing necessary clinical trials, in the regulatory approval process or in formulating, manufacturing, marketing and selling our potential products.
+If we are not successful in attracting and retaining qualified personnel, we could experience delays in completing necessary clinical trials, in the regulatory approval process or in formulating, manufacturing, marketing and selling our potential products.

+We depend on the services of our key personnel, including Remi Barbier, our President, Chief Executive Officer and Chairman.
+The loss of key personnel, including members of executive management as well as key bioengineering, product development, and technical personnel, could disrupt our operations and have an adverse effect on our business.
 We will need to hire additional qualified personnel with expertise in clinical research, preclinical testing, government regulation, formulation and manufacturing and sales and marketing.
 We compete for qualified individuals with numerous biopharmaceutical companies, universities and other research institutions.
-Competition for such individuals, particularly in the San Francisco Bay area, is intense, and our search for such personnel may not be successful.
+Competition for such individuals is intense, and our search for such personnel may not be successful.
 Attracting and retaining qualified personnel is critical to our success.